0x1eef/NetIP/README.md

 * Produce the `build/` directory. <br>
-  [Deno](https://deno.com/) should be installed, or the build won't work. <br> No nodejs dependencies are required:
+  [Deno](https://deno.com/) should be installed, or the build won't work. <br> nodejs is not required:

         $ git clone https://github.com/0x1eef/NetIP
         $ cd NetIP